dellaeraveronica/KitchenBuddy/README.md

 ## Installation

 We used the package manager yarn.
-Run:
+To run the project:

 - yarn install and
 - expo start

+commands are used.